BestTimesToVisit.com Logo

 Open Tour Buses (Hop-on Hop-off)

-These are fantastic for getting acquainted with major cities like Hanoi and Ho Chi Minh City.
-They cover key tourist spots, allowing you to hop off at attractions and hop back on later.
-It's a stress-free way to see the highlights without the hassle of navigating complex local transport immediately.
+These buses are fantastic for getting a quick overview of major cities like Hanoi and Ho Chi Minh City.
+They cover key tourist spots and allow you to hop on and off at your leisure, making it easy to explore without constant navigation.

 Cost:Around $10-15 USD for a 24-hour pass.